 This article was originally published in December 2017.
 Some aspects of this attraction, including pricing and times, are subject to change.

-In November, Daytona International Speedway opens the gates to the county’s newest holiday attraction, Magic of Lights.
+In November, Daytona International Speedway opens the gates to the county’s annual holiday attraction, Magic of Lights.
 The first of its kind for this area, Magic of Lights offers a drive-through light display experience that’s sure to delight the whole family.